mineshkothari/fullstack/README.md

 Manual tests were carried out at every stage to ensure the user experience standards remained at consistently high levels with each new implementation, no matter how big or small.
 This proved an excellent way of identifying and thwarting any issues, reducing the time spent on bug fixes at the end of the project to a small fraction.

-I ensured the website was thoroughly tested by people at regular intervals during development process and recieved some useful feedback on where to improve.
+I ensured the website was thoroughly tested by people at regular intervals during development process and received some useful feedback on where to improve.

 **Personal Details**

 I used the email address to distinguish the users within the forum app as I knew this would be unique for every user and a quite simple to implement.

 I was asked *"What if I don't want other people knowing my email address?"* by one of the testers, and quite rightly so.
-This was something that was completely overlooked by me initially and to be in-keeping with good data protection practices, especially in light of GDPR, I knew I had a problem which I needed to resolve.
+This was completely overlooked by me initially and to be in-keeping with good data protection practices, especially in light of GDPR, I knew I had a problem which I needed to resolve.

 To encourage users from registering to the website and giving them a good user experience during this process, I wanted the registration form to be as short as possible.
-This implicated matters further as I did not want to include another field for the 'Username' on the regstation form.
+This implicated matters further as I did not want to include another field for the 'Display name' on the registration form.

-As a result, I included a separate form located on the 'My Profile' page where users are able to update their details and create their Username (with the default being 'Anonnymous') as a way to identify them protecting their privacy.
+As a result, I included a separate form located on the 'My Profile' page where users are able to update their details and create their Username (with the default being 'Anonymous') as a way to identify them protecting their privacy.

 **Contrast**

 In order to achieve a good user experience, clear contrast is needed to ensure the users are able to read all the text on the webpage.
-Even if this meant a sacrifice to a 'cool' desgin.
+Even if this meant a sacrifice to a 'cool' design.

 Initially, I set transparent backgrounds for all the course items along with a light shade font colour and reduced font weight for the course details and description.
 Although this effect looked striking on a high-end 4K resolution panel (development machine), the results were less than favourable on a lower end display panel when testing.